Donald Byrd (choreographer)

-Family and growing up
+Early life and education

 Byrd was born July 21, 1949, in New London, North Carolina, to Jeter Byrd Jr., and Emmarene Clark (maiden; 1928–1999).
 His parents divorced shortly after he was born; and soon after that, with his mother, he moved from New London to Clearwater, Florida.
 Donald's mother remarried and, around the time he was entering the fifth grade, she and her new husband moved to the Midwest.
 Donald stayed in Clearwater and was raised by his maternal grandmother, Willie Mae Clark (née Willie Mae Chester; 1910–1993), through high school, until he graduated 1967 from Pinellas High, a bygone segregated school (closed after June 1968) in the Greenwood section of downtown Clearwater.
 Growing up, his first love, according to biographies, was music.
 To that end, Byrd studied classical flute; and as a flutist, he became a member of the Pinellas Youth Symphony.
 He was also a drum major with the Pinellas High School band – the Panthers Marching Band.
 In high school, Byrd participated in theatrical projects and the debate team.

 Byrd's first exposure to dance came when he was 16 years old.
 Two dancers from Balanchine's New York City Ballet – Edward Villella and Patricia McBride – conducted a lecture-demonstration in Clearwater, which Byrd attended.
 The dancers left an impression on Byrd, though it was several years later before he began formal training in dance.

-Higher education

 In 1967, Byrd attended Yale University, initially majoring in philosophy, though he had thoughts of becoming an actor.
 At Yale, Byrd attended every play produced by the School of Drama and the Long Wharf Theatre.
 Yale was also where Byrd experienced overt racism for the first time, in the form of slurs and insults, these contrasting with the institutionalized racism of segregation that he had encountered growing up in the South.

 The summer after his first year, Byrd's prowess on the flute earned him the opportunity to join an ensemble that toured Europe.
 On his return from Europe, Byrd decided to leave Yale, where he did not feel entirely welcome, and enroll in Tufts University in Boston.

 One of the first friends Byrd made at Tufts was William Hurt.
 By this time, Byrd had begun to study acting seriously.
 It was from Hurt that Byrd first heard about the Alvin Ailey Dance Theater.
 On Hurt's suggestion, Byrd attended a performance of Ailey's signature work, Revelations.
 As put by his biography in Encyclopedia.com, "the performance was indeed a revelation for Byrd; for the first time in his life, he became aware of the theatrical power of dance."